Army ROTC Course Descriptions

 The first semester lays the foundation for the next four years of instruction.
 It concentrates on building a cadet's self-confidence on Army systems.
 It begins with an explanation of ROTC and US Army organization.
 The remaining time is devoted to training each cadet on individual common tasks, written and oral communications, and the customs and courtesies of the US Army.

-MLTY 102-Introduction to Leadership
+MLTY 102-Foundations in Leadership

 This course focuses on the theory of leadership, concentrating on the traits of a leader and the principles of leadership.
 The second phase of instruction provides the cadet with the opportunity to handle and operate US Army weapons.
 Additional instruction centers on introduction to map reading and tactics.

 MLTY 201- Innovative Tactical Leadership

 The sophomore-level course centers around basic military map reading, land navigation, first aid, military writing, and leadership.
 Leadership study builds on the first year and examines different leadership styles.
 Additionally, team building, operation orders, briefings, and ethics and values are taught.